Santa Cruz decriminalizes magic mushrooms and other natural psychedelics,making it the third US city to take such a step - Local News 8

 The city of Santa Cruz, California, has become the latest city to decriminalize “magic mushrooms” and other natural psychedelics, including ayahuasca and peyote.

-The Santa Cruz City Council voted unanimously to approve a resolution that makes investigating and arresting people 21 and older for using or possessing psychoactive plants and fungi among the lowest priorities for law enforcement.
+The Santa Cruz City Council voted unanimously to approve a resolution that makes investigating and arresting people 21 and older for using, possessing or cultivating psychoactive plants and fungi among the lowest priorities for law enforcement.

-Tuesday’s resolution doesn’t necessarily make it legal to use or possess natural psychedelics, but it does mean that the city won’t be using resources to investigate or arrest people for doing so.
-People could still face penalties for the sale or cultivation of those substances.
+Tuesday’s resolution doesn’t necessarily make it legal to use, possess or cultivate natural psychedelics, but it does mean that the city won’t be using resources to investigate or arrest people for doing so.
+The resolution only decriminalizes those activities at a personal level, meaning commercial activities could result in penalties.

 Santa Cruz is the third city to take such a step.
 Denver voted to decriminalize psychedelic mushrooms in May of last year, while Oakland decriminalized all psychedelic plants and fungi shortly after.

-Note: Correction: This story has been updated to reflect that the Santa Cruz City Council amended its original resolution to decriminalize the cultivation of natural psychedelics.